Six Days in Fallujah: Revival

 In February 2021, it was announced that Victura, a company formed by Peter Tamte in 2016, would release the game later the same year, and that Highwire Games—including former Bungie developers who worked on Halo and Destiny—had been contracted as developers.
 This revived version would feature extensive commentary from U.S. Marines and Iraqi civilians, as well as two playable campaigns: one in which the player controls a squad of Marines to hunt down insurgents while avoiding civilian casualties, and another where the player controls a patriarch of an Iraqi civilian family as they attempt to escape war-torn Fallujah.

 After a dearth of reports over its developmental status throughout the year, the developers announced that the game would be delayed to 2022 due to a lack of manpower, resources, and time.
 The game was later delayed again to some time in 2023 with no announcement.
 In May 2023, it was announced that the game would release in early access for Windows on June 22 of that year.
-There were no further delays, and Six Days released in early access on Steam on June 22, 2023.
-PlayStation and Xbox versions have been cancelled.
+There were no further delays, and Six Days released in early access on Steam as planned on June 22, 2023.